Capitol Watch: Budget talks heat up as deadline looms

 ALBANY, N.Y.
-(AP) — In New York state government news, it’s crunch time for state lawmakers looking to put together a new state budget.
+(AP) — In New York state government news, it’s crunch time for lawmakers looking to put together a new state budget and the state Senate votes to take funds away from so-called sanctuary cities.

-April 1 is the start of the state’s new fiscal year.
-Lawmakers hope to pass a new fiscal blueprint early this year to ensure they’re done in time for the Passover and Easter holiday.

-But first they’ll have to come to agreements on issues including taxes, school security and gun control and a proposed surcharge on Uber and other ride-hailing services.

 Most Read Nation & World Stories